IRS Forms

 At its core, the credit rewards you for employing people who both live and work inside a federally designated Empowerment Zone.
 For each qualifying employee, you can take 20% of up to $15,000 of qualified zone wages, which tops out at $3,000 per person for the year.
 You compute the credit on Form 8844 and attach it to your return.

 Think of it as a focused, wage‑based incentive.
-If the address and the work location line up with the zone, and the worker meets the 90‑day rule, you are halfway there.
+If the work‑site address sits inside the zone, the employee's principal residence (place of abode) is also inside the zone while performing services, and the worker meets the 90‑day rule, you are halfway there.
 The rest is documentation.

 A key point often missed, the credit is based on wages paid or incurred during the calendar year that ends within your tax year.
 That means you figure wages on a calendar‑year basis for this credit, even if your business uses a fiscal year.